 Vinegar, in general, is an excellent cleaner for dirt and organic buildups.

-Hot water helps to push the dirt and particles in the sink along the drain.
+Hot water helps to push the dirt and particles in the sink along the blocked drain.
 It also helps to remove buildup and residue along the inside of the pipes.

 To make it even more effective, use a mixture of baking soda with hot water to clean your kitchen sink.
 Cleaning soda, like vinegar, is an excellent multi-purpose cleaning material.